 - (D) Skimmer baskets or floating dispensers may not be used to dispense disinfectant, chemicals that adjust pH, or algaecides. - (2) Hand distribution of chemicals.
 Hand distribution of disinfectant chemicals, chemicals used to adjust pH, or algaecides is prohibited when users are in the pool or spa.
 Before users reenter the pool or spa following hand distribution of disinfectant chemicals, chemicals used to adjust pH, or algaecides, the following applies: - (A) tests of disinfectant levels and pH must be performed 30 minutes after hand distribution; and - (B) no one may reenter the pool or spa until the disinfectant levels and pH are checked and are found to be within the required range. - (h) Bulk chemical tanks.
-All chemical bulk and day tanks must be clearly labeled to indicate the tank's contents. - (i) Chemical storage areas. - (1) Disinfectant agents, other chemicals, and feed equipment must be stored so that pool and spa users and other unauthorized persons do not have access. - (2) Dry chemicals must be stored off the floor or in waterproof containers in a dry room and protected against flooding or wetting from floors, walls and ceiling. - (3) Chlorine compounds must not be stored in the same storage room or storage area as petroleum products.

-§265.190.
-Safety Features for Pools and Spas.

-- (a) Safety rope and float lines and floor markings. - (1) Class A pools not being used for competitive events or lap swimming must have a rope and float line. - (A) A rope and float line must be located between 1 and 2 feet from the 5-foot depth location, toward the shallow end of the pool.
-Floats must be spaced at no more than 7-foot intervals and secured so they do not slide or bunch.
-The size of the stretched rope and float line must provide a good handhold and be strong enough to support the load normally imposed by users. - (B) A rope and float line must be fastened securely to a wall or deck anchor made of corrosion-resistant material that is recessed or removable and does not create a hazardous projection when the line is removed. - (2) Class B pools over 5 feet deep must have:
+All chemical bulk and day tanks must be clearly labeled to indicate the tank's contents. - (i) Chemical storage areas. - (1) Disinfectant agents, other chemicals, and feed equipment must be stored so that pool and spa users and other unauthorized persons do not have access. - (2) Dry chemicals must be stored off the floor or in waterproof containers in a dry room and protected against flooding or wetting from floors, walls and ceiling. - (3) Chlorine compounds must not be stored in the same storage room or storage area as petroleum products. - §265.190.
+Safety Features for Pools and Spas. - (a) Safety rope and float lines and floor markings. - (1) Class A pools not being used for competitive events or lap swimming must have a rope and float line: - (A) provided between 1 and 2 feet on the shallow water side of the 5-foot depth and floats must be spaced at not greater than 7-foot intervals and secured so they will not slide or bunch up, and the stretched rope and float line must be a size to provide a good handhold and strong enough to support loads normally imposed by users; and - (B) be securely fastened to wall or deck anchors made of corrosion-resisting materials of the type that is recessed or removable and must have no projection that will constitute a hazard when the line is removed. - (2) Class B pools that are over 5-feet deep must have: